RESOURCE REVIEW: The Big Short: Inside the Doomsday Machine

 Demand for Warehouse and Distribution Center Space

 Spring 2011, Vol. 36, No. 1 Abstract: From 1990–1995, the analysis of warehouse and distribution center space came into its own in real estate literature.
 Previously, warehouse space was considered a component of industrial demand, along with production facilities.
-In this article, the authors present a review of the literature by focusing on the demand determinants… Read more
+In this article, the authors present a review of the literature by focusing on the demand determinants as well as current thinking about the demand for this space and its market....
+Read More

 • Default User Image